 Often, these letters can be more effective than cover letters because you're not competing with other candidates for an advertised position.
 Even if no position is available at the moment, the employer may keep your information on file and contact you when something arises.
 Or, of course, you may land an informational interview.
 If you're asking for an informational interview rather than employment upfront, employers will likely respond positively.

-How do you write an effective letter of interest or statement of interest?
+3 ways to write an effective letter of interest

 Letter of interest sample